mersdev/insight-edu/README.md

 - **Node.js** >= 18.x
 - **Wrangler** (Cloudflare Workers CLI)
+  - Use `npx wrangler` to run CLI commands from the local `backend/node_modules/.bin` if you don’t have a global install.
+  - To add `wrangler` to your PATH, run `npm install -g wrangler`.
 - **Google Gemini API Key** (for AI insights)

 ## 🛠️ Tech Stack